LoopScheduler/LoopScheduler/README.md

 # Test

+All the tests must be compiled with compiler optimizations off.
+This is because they contain dummy loops to simulate work.
 The 2 evaluate executables are used to evaluate the performance.
 To test the behavior, use combined_test to run one of the 2 pre-defined tests or create and run a custom test. combined_test offers 3 options initially: